Sairyss/domain-driven-hexagon/README.md

 - Use proper log levels: `log`/`info` for events that are meaningful during production, `debug` for events useful while developing/debugging, and `warn`/`error` for unwanted behavior on any stage.
 - Write meaningful log messages and include metadata that may be useful.
 Try to avoid cryptic messages that only you understand.
 - Never log sensitive data: passwords, emails, credit card numbers etc. since this data will end up in log files.
 If log files are not stored securely this data can be leaked.
-- Avoid `console.log`.
+- Avoid default logging tools (like `console.log`).
 Use mature logger libraries that support features like enabling/disabling log levels, convenient log formats that are easy to parse (like JSON) etc.
+- Consider including user id in logs.
+It will facilitate investigating if user creates an incident ticket.
-- When using microservices, consider generating unique id for each request that is later passed to every microservice that is involved in this request.
-This will make it easier to find logs related to this request across different log files.
+- In distributed systems a gateway can generate an unique id for each request and pass it to every system that processes this request.
+Logging this id will make it easier to find related logs across different systems/files.
 - Use consistent structure across all logs.
-Each log line should represent one single event and contain at least the timestamp, context, request id/aggregate id and meaningful message.
+Each log line should represent one single event and contain things like timestamp, context, unique user/request id and/or id of entity/aggregate that is being modified, as well as additional metadata if required.
-- Use error reporting tools like [Sentry](https://sentry.io/for/node/) to receive error logs fast as possible.
+- Use error reporting tools like [Sentry](https://sentry.io/for/node/) to to facilitate logs management.
-- Send notifications of important events that happen in production to Slack or even by SMS.
+- Send notifications of important events that happen in production to a corporate chat like Slack or even by SMS.
 - Don't write logs to a file from your program.
 Write all logs to [stdout](https://www.computerhope.com/jargon/s/stdout.htm) (to a terminal window) and let other tools handle writing logs to a file (for example [docker supports writing logs to a file](https://docs.docker.com/config/containers/logging/configure/)).
 Read more: [Why should your Node.js application not handle log routing?](https://www.coreycleary.me/why-should-your-node-js-application-not-handle-log-routing/)

 ## Folder/File Structure